davidjudge1965/homelabjourney/README.md

 - Install hardware and operating systems (not documented)
 - Build the basics of VM creation through the CLI, ready for a future automation or orchestration
 - Set up Kubernetes (not documented - there's already enough on the internet explaining this)
-- Set up monitoring of k3s, proxmox, etc. anlong with some dashboarding
+- Set up monitoring of k3s, proxmox, etc. along with some dashboarding
 - Set up a front page to make access to the various applications easy
 - etc.